Planning as Inference in Epidemiological Models: Approach

 The time dependent variables are $(X_t, Y_t, Z_t)$ and jointly they constitute the full state of the simulator. $X_t$ are the latent variables we are doing inference over (e.g.~the total number of infected people or the spatio-temporal locations of outbreaks), $Y_t$ are the observed variables whose values we obtain by measurements in the real world (e.g.~the total number of deaths or diagnosed cases), and $Z_t$ are all the other latent variables whose values we are not interested in knowing (e.g.~the number of contacts between people or hygiene actions of individuals).
 For simplicity, we assume that all variables are either observed at all times or never, but this can be relaxed.

 The time $t$ can be either discrete or continuous.
 In the discrete case, we assume the following factorization

 Note that we do not assume access to any particular factorization between observed and latent variables.
-We assume that a priori the controllable parameters $\theta$ are independent of non-controllable parameters $\eta$ to ensure that conditioning on desired properties of the epidemic performed in Section \ref{sec:control-inference} has the intended effect of affecting controllable parameters only.
+We assume that a priori the controllable parameters $\theta$ are independent of non-controllable parameters $\eta$ to ensure that conditioning on desired properties of the epidemic performed in Section \ref{sec:control-inference} has the intended effect of affecting controllable parameters only{to avoid situations where milder control measures are associated with better outcomes because they tend to be deployed when the circumstances are less severe, which would lead to erroneous conclusions when conditioning on good outcomes in Section \ref{sec:control-inference}}.